Puto (Filipino Steamed Cakes)

 Baking powder: A leavening agent to provide the cake with lift, and keep it airy.

-Cheese: Slices of cheese are most commonly added on top of Puto to provide a striking contrast in flavor.
-In the Philippines, it’s more common to use some kind of processed cheese, such as Kraft Eden.
-You can also find this same brand in most Filipino groceries in the West, though a pretty good substitute for it would be Kraft Velveeta.
+Cheese: Slices of cheese are commonly added on top of Puto to provide a contrast of salty and savory flavor.
+In the Philippines, it’s typical to use processed cheese, such as Eden or Velveeta cheese.

 Instructions